 • Your coverage may vary based on your specific plan.
 Get in touch with Lumin Health to explore your options.
 We handle all prior authorization on your behalf to make this process as seamless as possible.

-Does Blue Cross Blue Shield cover Spravato (esketamine)?
+Does Blue Cross Blue Shield / BCBS cover Spravato therapy or esketamine treatment?

-Does Blue Cross Blue Shield cover ketamine infusions or ketamine injections?
+Does Blue Cross Blue Shield / BCBS cover ketamine infusions or ketamine injections for mental health?

 Ketamine Infusions vs. Spravato (Esketamine): What's the Difference for BCBS Patients?